top of page

 Getting 'underneath' the stories

 Engaging in Body psychotherapy is stepping into an exploration of what it means to be as fully and as authentically alive as possible, and to sense that in and through your embodied experience in everyday life.
 In contacting the parts of yourself that are particularly alive, you are also likely to come across the parts of yourself that aren't so keen on coming to therapy some days; feeling stuck, disconnected, limited, over-charged, numb, or out of reach and exiled.
+Perhaps those parts of you experience marginalisation in a very real way in everyday life due to racism, sexism, ableism, transphobia and other forms of discrimination.

 Supportive conditions for the this work